How to Calculate Electrical Labor Cost?

 Other types of projects consideration

-There are various types of projects which may vary concerning different factors affecting labor costs.
+There are various types of projects that may vary in terms of different factors affecting labor costs.

 Residential Compared to Commercial Projects

-Construction is labor-intensive and requires coordination thereby increasing the costs of labor.
-In renovation, the hidden problems may surface including outdated wiring and some forms of code violations that may cost more labor time as well as more.
+Construction is labor-intensive and requires coordination, thereby increasing labor costs.
+In renovation, hidden problems may surface, including outdated wiring and some forms of code violations that may cost more labor time.

 Location